stump3/server-manager/docs/MULTI_PROTOCOL_L4_INGRESS_REVIEW.md

   opt into the new flag; standalone TeleMT and Hysteria2 remain fully intact, separate, unmodified code paths.
-- **Topology to result**: Variant A as diagrammed in the reviewed document (§ Candidate Topologies), amended with the `sockopt` fix confirmed under Runtime Verification above.
+- **Topology to result**: Variant A as diagrammed in the reviewed document (§ Candidate Topologies), amended per C2's resolution.
-- **Tests/harness**: a byte-diff check that non-opted-in MODE=F output is unchanged; a live-connection check (not just a config-syntax check) that a genuine REALITY client completes a handshake through the extended `stream{}` block — this is the direct regression test for C2, and this review's Test 2 methodology (real Xray-core client/server pair, PROXY-injecting relay standing in for nginx, checked for the `AuthKey` log line as the pass/fail signal) is directly reusable as that test rather than needing to be designed from scratch.
+- **Tests/harness**: a byte-diff check that non-opted-in MODE=F output is unchanged; a live-connection check (not just a config-syntax check) that a genuine REALITY client still completes a handshake through the extended `stream{}` block — this is the direct regression test for C2 and should exist regardless of whether C2 turns out to be a real bug, since it is currently untested either way per this review's reading of the existing harness references.
 - **Edge cases**: SNI collision between TeleMT's `tls_domain`/`mask_hosts` and `PANEL_DOMAIN`/`SUB_DOMAIN`/REALITY `serverNames` (installer-time validation, per the reviewed document's Routing Constraints section);